sofi-dobriak/goit-js-hw-04/README.md

-The fourth homework of the JavaScript module of the FullStack Developer course
+The fourth homework of the JavaScript module of the FullStack Developer course + solutions for additional tasks from the teacher